fishcus/KAP-manual/en/kybot/kybot.en.md

 If the generation of diagnostic packages is too long, you may use the following commands:
 #generate system diagnostic package
 $KYLIN_HOME/kybot/kybot.sh

+#generate system diagnostic package without temporary data, such as temporary Hive table.
+This configuration is used by default since KAP 2.5.5.
+$KYLIN_HOME/kybot/kybot.sh -includeGarbage false

 #generate job diagnostic package
 $KYLIN_HOME/kybot/kybot.sh -jobId <job_id>
 ```